The Showa Denko Tryptophan disaster reevaluated

 Considering the above points, it can be concluded beyond reasonable doubt that the only plausible explanation is that the poisonus impurities that caused EMS were generated inside the bacteria due to abnormal metabolism caused by genetic engineering.

 No other scientifically tenable reason for the appearance of the deadly poison has been found, and the probability for a metabolic disturbance to occur due to genetic engineering was considerable, considering that four different genes had been inserted, causing an especially great degree of instability in the cellular regulation of the production of tryptophan resulting in disturbed metabolism which brings about the risk for the generation of abnormal substances.

 Therefore, PSRAST finds that there are well founded reasons to believe that it is only a matter of time before another unexpected toxin is discovered in some GE food, which in the worst case might harm millions of people before the connection is discovered, especially if, as is the case in the US and Canada, the GE foods are not labeled.

 Because none has been tested sufficiently, all GE foods must be withdrawn from the market before another disaster occurs.

-If, for some ethically unacceptable reason, this is not immediately done (intense resistance from the producers can be expected), at least the GE-foods must be immediately labelled so people have a chance to avoid them.
+If, for some ethically unacceptable reason, this is not immediately done, at least the GE-foods must be immediately labelled so people have a chance to avoid them (unfortunately, Monsanto and other biotech companies have invested many millions in preventing laws requiring labeling).
 Presently the only way to do so in countries, including the US, where they are not labeled, is to eat only certified organically grown food.

 ADDITION May 2010: The present campaign by the US government to make the international body for food policy, Codex Alimentarius, forbid labelling of GE foods globally, if successful, may have very dangerous consequences.
 If a GE food, containing a harmful substance, undetected by the superficial and highly insufficinet safety assessment procedure is released on the world market, it may pave the way for a world-wide disaster because, barring labelling, it may take months before the connection to the harmful GE food is discovered.